Geometry of $1$-codimensional measures in Heisenberg groups: Introduction

 \end{teorema}

-Despite the fact that we already know (thanks to Proposition 3.2 of \cite{Chousionis2015MarstrandsGroup}) that the supports of a uniform measure is an analytic variety, the algebraic simplicity of the quadrics containing the support in the $1$-codimensional case will be a fundamental simplification in our computations.
+Despite the fact that we already know (thanks to \cite[Proposition 3.2]{Chousionis2015MarstrandsGroup}, that the supports of a uniform measure is an analytic variety, the algebraic simplicity of the quadrics containing the support in the $1$-codimensional case will be a fundamental simplification in our computations.

 The proof of Theorem \ref{T:1} is based on an adaptation of the arguments of Section 3 of \cite{Preiss1987GeometryDensities}.
-In particular we have extended Preiss's moments to this non-Euclidean context (the Heisenberg moments $b_{k,s}^\mu$ are introduced in Definition \ref{defimom}) in such a way that it is possible to prove (see Proposition \ref{expanzione}) that for any $s>0$ and any $u$ is the support of a given uniform measure $\mu$, we have:
+In particular we have extended Preiss's moments to this non-Euclidean context, the Heisenberg moments $b_{k,s}^\mu$ are introduced in Definition \ref{defimom}, in such a way that it is possible to prove for any $s>0$ and any $u$ is the support of a given uniform measure $\mu$, that:

-The left-hand side in the above expression is a polynomial of fourth degree in the coordinates of $u$, but with some work one can reduce (see Proposition \ref{prop10}) the above inequality to:
+For more details on the above inequality and its proof we refer to Proposition \ref{expanzione}.
+The left-hand side in the above expression is a polynomial of fourth degree in the coordinates of $u$, but with some work one can reduce \eqref{numeroo1}, see Proposition \ref{prop10}, to:

 where $u_H$ is the vector of the first $2n$ coordinates of $u$, $u_T$ is the last coordinate of $u$ and $b(s),\mathcal{Q}(s)$ and $\mathcal{T}(s)$ are introduced in Definition \ref{definizionecurve}.
 From the above expression, sending $s$ to $0$ one gets the quadric containing $\supp(\mu)$.
 The most tricky part of Theorem \ref{T:1} is to show that $\text{Tr}(\mathcal{Q})\neq 0$ and to the proof of this fact is devoted the whole Subsection \ref{nondegge}.